Friedrichstadt (Berlin): History

 On the western side of the neighbourhood, along the parallel-running Wilhelmstrasse, which was named after the crown prince, later king Frederick William, many government offices were constructed, and many government employees lived nearby.
 In 1896 on the Leipziger Platz, the Wertheim department store was built.
 It was at the time the largest department store in Europe.
 Although the store was destroyed in World War II, its size has been exceeded only by Harrods in London.

 Friedrichstadt was severely damaged in the widespread destruction which accompanied World War II, especially in the first area bombardment organised and carried out by the United States Air Force on the morning of February 3, 1945.
 The bombs consisted mostly of inflammables, hardly explosives.
 The bombing was so dense that it caused a city fire spreading eastwards, driven by the wind, over the centre and south of Friedrichstadt and the northwest of neighboured Luisenstadt.
 The fire lasted for four days until it had burnt everything combustible in its range to ashes and after it had reached waterways, and large thoroughfares, parks and the like over which the fire could not jump any further.
 The death-toll amounted to 2,894 (although this official number is somewhat dubious, for the Nazis always underscored the number of dead to hide their inability to protect the domestic population), whereas the US estimated to have killed some 20,000.
 The number of wounded amounted to 20,000 and 120,000 lost their homes.
-Fortunately due to the exhaustion of German supplies the German anti-aircraft defense was underequipped and weak so that out of the 1,600 US aircraft only 36 were shot down and their crews, as far as they survived the crash of their planes, taken into prisonship of war.
+Fortunately due to the exhaustion of German supplies the German anti-aircraft defense was underequipped and weak so that out of the 1,600 US aircraft only 36 were shot down and their crews, as far as they survived the crash of their planes, taken prisoner of war.

 Many of the historic buildings in the neighbourhood were so badly damaged that they had to be condemned or torn down.
 The construction of the Berlin Wall directly through the neighbourhood brought only more destruction.
 In the northern portion of the neighbourhood, which lay within the boundaries of Mitte Borough, which was part of East Berlin, systematic rebuilding began in 1970.
 Leipzig Street had been almost completely flattened.